 In late 2013, she and her husband Ryan learned that they were expecting their first child – but the joyful news was quickly overshadowed when a week later they learned that 29-year-old Ryan had colon cancer.
 A few weeks after that, they learned that Ryan’s cancer was Stage 4 – his cancer had also spread to his lungs and lymph nodes – and he has been receiving chemotherapy treatments ever since.
 In August of 2014, their beautiful baby boy Miles was born – but less than two months later their sweet baby suffered a severe seizure, and he was diagnosed with a rare disease that will require Miles to receive BOTH a kidney and liver transplant to survive.

 This brave little family needs all of the help they can get to cover their ever-mounting medical bills – so our blogging community has joining together to help tell their story.
 You can follow the latest news over on Facebook at Team Ryan Strong, and if you are inspired to do so, please consider making a donation to help them out by clicking on the widget above.
+(UPDATE: Ryan passed away in January 2018.
+You can continue to support his family by visiting Ashley’s blog CenterCutCook anytime you are looking for delicious recipes.)

 And today our blogging group is also sharing recipes – like our Easy Freezer Meatballs – that are perfect for storing in the freezer to keep on hand for those days when you don’t have time to cook, but still want a home cooked meal!
 They are super easy to make and very delicious!